Already have labs? Get a free clinical review Upload now

 Body recomposition for men: How to lose fat and gain muscle at the same time

-Body recomposition is a training and nutrition approach that reduces fat mass while increasing muscle mass.
+Yes.
+Men can lose fat and gain muscle at the same time by combining progressive strength training, high protein intake, and a modest calorie deficit.
 If you do it right, your waist can shrink and your strength can climb even when the scale barely moves.

 “The men who succeed with body recomposition stop chasing a single number on the scale.
 They measure strength, waist, and recovery, then match a modest calorie deficit with hard lifting and high protein so the body has a reason to keep muscle.”